beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 - Handshake messages MUST NOT span key changes.
 Implementations MUST verify that all messages immediately preceding a key change align with a record boundary;
   if not, then they MUST terminate the connection with an "unexpected_message" alert.
-Because the ClientHello, EndOfEarlyData, ServerHello, Finished, and KeyUpdate messages can immediately precede a key change, implementations MUST send these messages in alignment with a record boundary.
+Because the ClientHello, EndOfEarlyData, ServerHello, Finished and KeyUpdate messages can immediately precede a key change, implementations MUST send these messages in alignment with a record boundary.